manassaloi/manassaloi.github.io/_posts/2021-02-11-playing-being-PM.markdown

 Me: Then this is your job.

+^ I have had a variation of this conversation with multiple PMs I mentor.

-This is the difference between playing the role of a PM on Twitter vs actually being a PM.
+What I mentioned above is the difference between playing the role of a PM on Twitter vs actually being a PM.
 Being a PM sucks.
 It is a thankless job.

 Most people *think* they will enjoy moving to Product.
 They will cook up amazing strategy documents.
 Spew out smart one-liners in meetings: Distribution matters far more than product bruah.